svioletg/viMusBot/faq.md

 ### "Spotify link detected, searching YouTube..." message displayed for a long time

 When the boy detects a Spotify link in the queue, it will attempt to match it to a song or video from YouTube.
 Sometimes the bot can get stuck during this process, so if this message has lasted for upwards of a minute, you can use the `-skip` command to ignore that track and move to the next one.

+### "AttributeError: 'NoneType' object has no attribute 'is_playing'" or similar messages appear when trying to use `-play`, `-nowplaying`, `-stop`, etc.

+This is sometimes caused by a network or hardware hiccup on the machine running the bot, causing the script to think `voice` is a `NoneType` — in other words, the bot has somehow lost track of the voice channel, and can not reconnect.
+Usually this is best fixed by restarting the bot itself, so try to contact whoever is hosting viMusBot for you.
+This issue *should* be fairly rare, but if it's happening very often, you can [submit a new issue](https://github.com/svioletg/viMusBot/issues/new/choose) to bring this to my attention.